jBerling/abmedium/README.md

 ## Nodes and NodeValues

-There are six types of node values: nil, numbers, references, sequences, strings , and symbols.
-A NodeValue can be created using a three-letter function: `nil`, `num`, `ref`, `seq`, `str`, or `sym`.
+There are seven types of node values: nil, numbers, references, sequences, strings, symbols, and texts.
+A NodeValue can be created using a three-letter function: `nil`, `num`, `ref`, `seq`, `str`, `sym`, or `txt`.
 A Node is a NodeValue with some extra information.
 It has a label, metadata and possibly tracked values (more about that later).
 A Node can be created using the `node` function, as in the examples above.
 This is pretty verbose.
 Therefore there are some shorthand functions, named after the NodeValue type of the node with an `n`-suffix.
 For example, the shorthand for a string node is `strn`.

 Instead of `node(0, str("foo"), {})` you can write `strn(0, "foo", {})`.
 We are going to use these shorthand functions in the rest of the examples.